Naruno/Naruno/docs/index.md

 This network should be realistic, stable and functional because futures are based on the present.
 So this network must be able to be used by everyone, everywhere and for everything.

-This network is Decentra Network.
+This network is Naruno.

-# Decentra Network
+# Naruno

-Decentra Network is an active blockchain study for advanced and systematic blockchain experience, focused on compatibility and development principles, and aimed at widespread use with its integration infrastructure.
+Naruno is an active blockchain study for advanced and systematic blockchain experience, focused on compatibility and development principles, and aimed at widespread use with its integration infrastructure.

 We are present the real blockchain which based on the real princibles.